NURSING 1012 - Aboriginal Healthcare

 General Course Information

-Course Code NURSING 1012 Course Aboriginal Healthcare Coordinating Unit School of Nursing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange N Restrictions Available to B .Nurs students only Course Description This course provides students with knowledge and strategies to enable them to provide high quality clinical and cultural care for Aboriginal and Torres Strait Islander people.
+Course Code NURSING 1012 Course Aboriginal Healthcare Coordinating Unit Adelaide Nursing School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange N Restrictions Available to B .Nurs students only Course Description This course provides students with knowledge and strategies to enable them to provide high quality clinical and cultural care for Aboriginal and Torres Strait Islander people.
 It promotes an understanding and appreciation of Aboriginal and Torres Strait Islander people?s experiences of health and culture, and of Australia?s history.
 This will inform an understanding of the health issues facing Aboriginal and Torres Strait Islander peoples today, and the contribution that nurses can provide in primary and acute health care settings.

-Course Coordinator: Dr Janet KellySchool Office
+Course Coordinator: Associate Professor Janet KellySchool Office

 Phone: +61 8 8313 3595